michaelrausch/Notes/Python/Notes/async_await/event_loop.md

 The `await` keyword is used to pause the execution of an asynchronous function and return control to the event loop.
 It does this by creating a suspension point in the function, where the function's execution can be resumed later on.

 When an asynchronous function encounters an `await` expression, it creates a special object called a "future" that represents the result of the awaited operation.
 The function then returns control to the event loop, which schedules the future to be executed by a separate execution context, such as a thread or a process.
+For example, `await asyncio.sleep(2)` will be run in a seperate process, outside of `python.exe` as it will make system calls to the OS (Of course, the python GIL is freed used at this time).
+Recall that `asyncio` and asynchronous programming is primarily used for I/O Bound problems.

 ![](../images/event_loop.png)